afeldman001/reachingforyieldVAR/README.md

 1. Run 'data_setup.R': loads data, isolates key variables, plots variables, tests for stationarity, transforms series, plots transformed series, selects lag length, and applies order for      Cholesky decomposition.

-2. Run 'Analysis.R' to fit the BVAR model, calculate IRF, and plot the responses of variables to a negative shock in the federal funds rate.
+2. Run 'Analysis.R' to fit the BVAR model using the BVAR package in R (Kuschnig, N., & Vashold, L., 2024), calculate IRF, plot the responses of variables to a negative shock in the 3-month treasury yield, report the IRF results for horizons 0 -5 in the console, calculates Forecast Error Variance decomposition and produces summary tables for Horizons 0 - 5.

-* Note: the scripts should be run in this order to avoid conflicts when installing packages.

 Data sources: